-Place in mixing bowl and pour avocado oil on top, gently mix with a spoon.
-Add in the remaining ingredients and place the cover on your mixing bowl.
+Place in mixing bowl and pour avocado oil on top; gently mix with a spoon.
+Add in the remaining ingredients and place the cover in your mixing bowl.
 Now shake it, baby!
 30 seconds of rhythmic shaking and dancing should suffice!

 The idea is to shake until all ingredients are saturating the sprouts.

 Now you are ready to bake.
 Place your green bundles of goodness on a baking sheet lined with parchment paper.
-Put on middle rack in the oven and bake for approximately 35 minutes.
-Please note that gas ovens may burn these babies so keep checking your sprouts and remove at once if then start to burn.
+Put on the middle rack in the oven and bake for approximately 35 minutes.
+Please note that gas ovens may burn these babies, so keep checking your sprouts and remove them at once if they start to burn.